HealthIntersections/fhirserver/README.md

 This is a set of FHIR applications written in Pascal.
 It is also the home of the pascal reference implementation for FHIR.
 Included in this project:
-* The Pascal reference implementation for FHIR (/reference-platform)
+* The Pascal reference implementation for FHIR (/library)
-* A set of tests for the pascal reference implementation
-* The FHIR reference server (supports the entire FHIR functionality, along with OAuth, OpenID.Connect, and SCIM)
+* The FHIR reference server
+  * supports the entire FHIR functionality, along with OAuth, OpenID.Connect, and SCIM
+  * includes v2 and DICOM end points
+  * includes set of tests for the server and library
 * The FHIR toolkit - a set of utilities for developers
 * The FHIR Notepad++ plug-in - a set of useful utilities for FHIR developers
 * A VCL demo program that shows how to connect to to an argonaut interface (contributed by Wellsoft, thanks)